Ryandanger/Website/src/routes/blog/posts/v3/+page.md

 ### Keep Files in the background

 We added an option to keep Files open in the background when closing the last window.
 This option is designed to improve the startup performance but can be turned on/off from the advanced settings page.
+Please be advised the using this option will use system resources even when the app is in the background.

 ## Changes and Improvements